-Problem Possible Cause Action Catheter Site Pain or oozing Redness Swelling Could be infection Contact your treatment centre Feeling unwell □Temperature, cough Increased heart rate Chills and shaking Sign of infection Contact your treatment centre Swelling ☐ Of the upper arm Pain in the neck and shoulder Neck Hand mottled Sign of clot in vein Contact your treatment centre Catheter Abnormal feeling at insertion site Cuff seen at insertion site Tingling and pain Catheter may have come out of position Contact your treatment centre Catheter falls out Hold breath and place fingers over the incision on your neck, press firmly 5-10 minutes with head turned towards that side.
+Problem Possible Cause Action Catheter Site Pain or oozing Redness Swelling Could be infection Contact your treatment centre Feeling unwell Temperature, cough Increased heart rate Chills and shaking Sign of blood stream infection GO IMMEDIATELY TO EMERGENCY DEPARTMENT OR YOUR LOCAL COMMUNITY HOSPITAL Swelling Of the upper arm Pain in the neck and shoulder Neck Hand mottled Sign of a blood clot in vein Contact your treatment centre Catheter Abnormal feeling at insertion site Cuff seen at insertion site Tingling and pain Catheter may have come out of position Contact your treatment centre Catheter falls out Hold breath and place fingers over the incision on your neck press firmly 5-10 minutes with head turned towards that side.
 Contact your treatment centre Break or cut in catheter Clamp or tie your catheter immediately between split and where your catheter comes out of your body.
 Contact your treatment centre.
-Breathing problems Shortness of breath Chest pain May have clot in lung Air may have entered the vein GO IMMEDIATELY TO THE EMERGENCY DEPARTMENT OR YOUR COMMUNITY HOSPITAL If your catheter doesn't feel or look right, please contact your treatment centre.
+Breathing problems Shortness of breath Chest pain May have a blood clot in lung or Air may have entered the vein GO IMMEDIATELY TO THE EMERGENCY DEPARTMENT OR YOUR COMMUNITY HOSPITAL If your catheter doesn't feel or look right, please contact your treatment centre.